Gautam Navlakha’s health has worsened in jail, not being allowed phone calls, says his partner

 She said that the activist’s defence as well as health condition will be severely compromised without the phone call.

-Husain said she is over 70 years old and lives in Delhi and it is difficult for her to travel frequently to Mumbai to meet Navlakha in jail for the allotted time of ten minutes, reported The Hindu.
+Husain said she is over 70 years old and lives in Delhi and it is difficult for her to travel frequently to Mumbai to meet Navlakha in jail for the allotted time of ten minutes.

 “Gautam’s only contact with me is through the two phone calls he was allowed every week to me that enabled me to send him articles of need, including medicines, books and so on,” she said.
 “With the discontinuance of phone calls, all this will now depend on letters that take a minimum of two weeks to reach me.”